mwc360/mwc360.github.io/_posts/2024-12-12-Should-You-Ditch-Spark-DuckDB-Polars.md

 - **Workflow Integration / Implementation Speed**: I'd define this category as how well the engine works to fit into a typical data engineering workflow.
 How well is it integrated into the platform?
 How do features of the engine impact how fast you can get work done, and do the features work with typical data engineering patterns?
 How complete is the engine itself, or does it feel more like a bolt-on capability?
     - **_Spark_**: I live and breathe Spark, so the actual implementation was fast for me.
 For the average user, I'd still suggest it can be pretty fast since things like auth, evaluation, and both reader and writer capabilities are extremely robust.
 Spark is a standalone, full-featured data processing engine.
 AL/ML, Graph, structured, semi-structured—Spark can do it all at any data size.
     - **_DuckDB_**: Ok.
 Could I swap some DuckDB into normal workflows?
 Certainly.
 Would I take additional time to refactor things since DuckDB doesn't natively support Hive Meta Store and in-memory database concepts are fundamentally different?
 Yes.
 The necessity to pass DataFrames from DuckDB to the DeltaLake Writer and so forth is not hard when you get used to it, but the user experience of having to do this isn't great and does impact the time to implement solutions.
     - **_Polars_**: Ok.
 The positive here is that Polars offers a native Delta Lake writer method built on Delta-rs, which provides full-featured writes (including a merge operator), and authentication for OneLake was out-of-the-box—_for Delta tables_.
-The downside is that Polars offers no SQL dialect, so you are stuck with learning a new DataFrame API and learning the nuances of having tasks evaluated with potentially both eager and lazy evaluation in the same DataFrame.
+The downside is that users need to learn the nuances of having tasks evaluated with potentially both eager and lazy evaluation in the same DataFrame.
 This adds additional work to figure out the most optimal way to code things.
 That said, like DuckDB, Polars is blazing fast for querying Delta tables, and this is a big positive.
 I was about to give Polars an _OK+_ rating but will leave off the plus since I could never get Polars to complete the tests below 16-vCores, even after successfully swapping in DuckDB for the data sampling and unsuccessfully trying to improve write performance for the large table by messing with write batch sizes.

 I'd easily give Spark the win in this category.

 ## Engine Maturity and OSS Table Format Compatibility

-As mentioned, the Delta-rs library which Polars is dependent on for reading Delta (DuckDB uses the Delta Kernel) and both Polars and DuckDB are dependent on for writing to Delta does not support deletion vectors.
+With Polars, there's no support for deletion vectors as it's native Delta reader doesn't yet support it and it's writer uses Delta-rs bindings which don't yet support it as well.
+While DuckDB does support reading from tables with deletion vectors enabled, via using Delta Kernel bindings, it's dependency on Delta-rs for writing (after converting the DuckDB DataFrame to Arrow format) also blocks the ability to write to tables with deletion vectors enabled.
 Deletion vectors are a general best practice setting for Delta tables.
-If you want to use Polars or DuckDB to write to Delta tables, you need to weigh the impact of not being able to use deletion vectors and potentially other newer Delta features.
-If your data is super small, this likely doesn't matter, but as your data size increases, the potential impact also increases.
+If you want to use Polars or DuckDB to read or write to Delta tables, you need to weigh the impact of potential Delta compatibility issues which may block the ability to use newer/optimal Delta features.
+If your data is super small, not being able to use deletion vectors will have very minimal impact, but as your data volume increases, the potential impact can be significant.

 In terms of engine maturity, Polars and DuckDB are both relatively new.
 In contrast, Spark has been around for over a decade, and we are now approaching GA of the 4th major release.
 Spark performance continues to improve, Spark capabilities are continuing to expand, and Spark is going nowhere.
 Just consider some of the upcoming Spark 4.0 features: